google-gemini/gemma-cookbook/Demos/Gemma-on-Cloudrun/README.md

-# Deploying Gemma Models on Google Cloud Run with Ollama
+# Deploying Gemma Models to Google Cloud Run

-This guide shows you how to deploy Google Gemma LLM on Cloud Run, leveraging Ollama for serving.
-Access pre-built or your own fine-tuned models with GPU acceleration, using same GenAI and OpenAI API endpoints.
+This guide shows you how to deploy Google Gemma LLM to Google Cloud Run.
+These pre-built containers leverage Ollama for serving, with additional added support for the Google GenAI SDK .
+Use off the shelf, or fine-tune for your own use-cases.
+These containers have both Google GenAI SDK and OpenAI SDK compatible.

-## Supported Models and API Endpoints
+## Supported Models and Pre-Built Docker Images
 Our service supports the following Gemma models:
 * gemma-3-1b-it
 * gemma-3-4b-it
 * gemma-3-12b-it
 * gemma-3-27b-it

-You can provide your own customized models following [section below](#deploying-and-using-fine-tuned-gemma3-models)
+You can provide your own fine-tuned models following [section below](#deploying-and-using-fine-tuned-gemma3-models)

 These models are exposed through two Gemma3 API endpoints:
 * [`/v1beta/{model=models/*}:generateContent`](https://ai.google.dev/api/generate-content#method:-models.generatecontent) - Generates a model response given an input GenerateContentRequest.